 I like to use question words.
-Question words help understand searcher intent.
+Question words help understand the searcher’s intent.
 Put yourself in the shoes of the searcher.
 What information do they need?
 What would help them?

 Write a title tag that encourages searchers to click on your website link and deliver the best information in your blog content.

-I decided to research the search phrase ‘What is the Amazon SiteStripe?’
+I researched the search phrase ‘What is the Amazon SiteStripe?’
 The top spot was an ad that didn’t target the search phrase.

 The first organic results are from Amazon, but if you were searching for this.
 Would the title tags work for you?
 I recommend viewing the top three results to see how they structure their posts and the content.